 To successfully participate in a TU/e program, you need to be proficient in the English language.
 The following English language proficiency test results are accepted by TU/e:

 TOEFL (Test of English as a Foreign Language)

-IELTS (academic version) with an overall band score of at least 6.5 and a minimum of 6.0 for each section.
+- Overall band score of at least 6.5 and a minimum of 6.0 for each section

 No other language tests are accepted than the tests mentioned above.

 The language test results may not be older than 2 years.

 It is obligatory to fill in the overall and the section scores in the online application form if you submit an IELTS or TOEFL test result.